jkozlowski/CarND-Vehicle-Detection/writeup.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The code is in `utils.py` in `find_cars_multiple_scales`.

+The code searches at three different scales that I eyeballed.
+Here is a visualisation of all the scales:

+![alt text][image4]

+and a single scale that shows all the windows searched at that scale:

-![alt text][image3]
+![alt text][image5]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Here is an example image:

-![alt text][image4]
+![alt text][image6]
 ---

 ### Video Implementation